This recording of Toccata & Fugue in d minor by J.S. Bach was made by world class French

 by this builder which does the work with pneumatics of pulling pallets because there's a resistance in those pallets.
 This feature, while it moves the keys of coupled manuals automatically, it greatly reduces the force needed to depress the keys when

 How the fiery Cavaille-Coll chorus reeds and upperwork

-YouTube for public viewing.
+it on YouTube for public viewing.